 |available module versions|

-PH2034 is a semester module in German language at Master’s level which is offered in summer semester.
+PH2034 is a semester module in English or German language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.